breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 ## Installation and Configuration

-### Purpose Of These Installations
+>### Purpose Of npm Installation

-Prior to installation, initializing npm is necessary to start the process.
+>Prior to installation, initializing npm is necessary to start the process.
 With approximately 800,000 code packages, npm is the largest software registry available.
 It's also an open-source platform, meaning that it is free for all users.

+### Installation

-1.Initialize NPM using the command terminal by running the following command:
+1.Initialize npm using the command terminal by running the following command:

-`npm init`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`npm init`

 When using npm, it generates a package.json file that keeps track of all the libraries and modules utilized in your project.
 This feature is beneficial as it allows others to gain an understanding of what your project is reliant on, and helps to monitor which program versions are required for proper operation.